userminer2/EclipsedOS/README.md

 - I believe this will be the final release candidate before I move on to the full release.

 # Changelog
+    #EclipsedOS 3.0b2 -> 3.0rc2

+    - Updated Terminal app and fixed the grub not correctly identifying eclipsedOS.

     #EclipsedOS 3.0b1 -> 3.0b2

     - Updated the Terminal to fix bugs.